jippey67/sdc-p5/README.md

 <img src="https://cloud.githubusercontent.com/assets/23193240/22664345/869338f0-ecb0-11e6-938c-46dd89b11989.png" width="400" height="200" />
 <img src="https://cloud.githubusercontent.com/assets/23193240/22664344/86928536-ecb0-11e6-8f29-822d956f1147.png" width="400" height="200" />

+## Python programs used in this project

+I split the training of the model and the actual pipeline into two different Python programs:

+car_finder.py was used to train the model.
+It includes various steps for analyzing what various parameters do to the accuracy of the model.
+As a final step, it saves the chosen model alongside with the feature scaler.

+pipeline.py is where the actual work on the video was done.
+It loads the model and scaler.
+The windows in every frame are fed into the scaler and afterwards into the classifier.
+The consecutive steps are the measurement of heat and the building of a heat queue of the last 20 frames.
+That is where the filtering of false positives is done (row 119 - row 127).
+Based on that information, the boxes where the cars are assumed to be, are drawn on the original image.

+A third Python file 'lesson_functions.py' is included.
+This contains a couple of files used in the course, and in the above two programs.

 ## The result

 The whole pipeline led to the creation of this [video](https://github.com/jippey67/sdc-p5/blob/master/project_video.mp4).
 It tracks the cars in the neighborhood very well.
 And there is the occasional false positive on the left side.
 I could have easily left that one out by starting the sliding windows more towards the center of the image, but as that would deteriorate the generality of the pipeline I decided to keep it in.